TownOfCary/salesforceStyleGuide/Apex style guide.md

 <a name="indentation"></a>
 ### Indentation
-All blocks of code should be indented with 2 spaces.
-Spaces, not tabs, to ensure that it looks the same on everyone's screen and doesn't waste horizontal space.
+All blocks of code should be indented with 1 tab character.
+Whitespace in Salesforce is counted as characters against an organizations code limit and will add up over time.

 <a name="new-lines-and-spaces"></a>
 ### New-lines and spaces